NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ### Balance
 Balances should have readability of 0.1g if used for drinking water analysis.

-Balances should be calibrated at least monthly using at least 3 ASTM Class 1, 2, or 3 non-reference weights.
+Balances should be checked at least once every 31 days using at least three ASTM Class 1, 2, or 3 non-reference weights.
 During calibration a sensitivity check should be performed by adding a 0.1g weight to the upper check point.
 Non-reference weights should be validated at least every 6 months with reference weights.
 Correction values should be on file and used.
 A reference weight should be recertified at least every 5 years.
 Damaged or corroded weights should be replaced.

+Balances should be calibrated at least annually...(section 7 of EPA GL's)